raspberrypilearning/from-me-to-you/en/step_6.md

 What behaviour will your first sprite have?
 You need to think about **what** you want your sprite to do and **when** it will do it.

 Examples:
-"When you click on the balloon it will pop and disappear."
-"The flower will spin 10 times when you click on it."
-"When you click on the Stage, the doughnut will stamp where you clicked."
-"When the rocket touches the star, the star will spin and make a sound."
-"When you click on the Dance button, all the person sprites will dance."
+"When you click the green flag the donut will start bouncing around" "When you click on the penguin it will get the fisheye effect and play a whistle sound" "2 seconds after clicking the green flag the squirrel will make a squeak sound and start bouncing around" "When you click on the number 1 it will get brighter" "When you click on the green flag the THANK YOU message will switch between bigger and smaller sizes"

 You might have lots of ideas.
 Just choose one of them to start with.